 Caterpillars have yellow faces and are fleshy and green when young.
 They are wider at the head and neck than at the rear.
-Small eyespots behind the head are followed by a white and black lined collar of sorts.
-Tiny light blue/lavender dots ring the segment before the collar with more on the third through sixth segments after the collar.
-Caterpillars of this species are found eating the leaves of chokcherry, hoptree and ash trees.
+Small eyespots behind the head are followed by a white and black collar.
+Tiny light blue/lavender dots ring the segment before the collar, but there are more on the third through sixth segments after the collar.
+Caterpillars of this species are usually found eating the leaves of chokcherry, hoptree, and ash trees.

 Adults are found near water sources like streams and creeks.
 They drink flower nectar and can be spotted on blossoms as well as in flight.
 They are active spring through autumn.
 Look for them in canyons, woodlands, and areas with moving water.

 Scientific Name: Papilio multicaudata

 Size (Adult; Length): 90mm to 127mm (3.51in to 4.95in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.